-Despite relatively good conditions on the capital market in 2021, Russia's invasion of Ukraine has significantly changed the sentiment of both investors and companies themselves.
-The Company expects some of the transactions that are currently being prepared to be suspended, and new mandates may be difficult to obtain.
+Although 2022 was relatively strong for capital markets considering the overall climate, the war in Ukraine has significantly changed the sentiment of investors and companies alike.
+The situation is not helped by high inflation, further interest rate hikes and the crisis on the commodity and energy markets plus the problems faced recently by the banking sector.
+The Company expects some of the transactions that are currently being prepared may be postponed or suspended, and new mandates may be difficult to obtain.
 Nevertheless, IPOPEMA Securities continues to execute transactions for entities in sectors that are relatively unlikely to be adversely affected by the economic impact of the war in Ukraine.